HL7/fhir-project-mhealth/ig-data/input/pagecontent/03_use_cases.md

   be important to the success of the project.

 **Steps**
-* For easy identified SUT, it is assessed against SHALL and SHOULD requirements of this guide.
+* For each identified SUT, it is assessed against SHALL and SHOULD requirements of this guide.
 * Assessments are reported to the organization.
 * The organization selects a specific system based on the criteria in this guide.